developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/input/dcp/index.md

 ## Overview
 Data Capture Plus (formerly known as the "Data Capture Panel") enables areas of the device screen to be designated as scan triggers.
 By tapping on such a screen area, DataWedge will respond as it would to a scanner button-press or other hardware trigger.
 DCP is disabled by default.

 The DataWedge profile configuration screen allows an app user to configure the appearance of DCP on the screen after a particular Profile is loaded.
 If the user checks the option to enable the DCP, the five parameters shown below appear on the preference screen and can be configured as desired.
+[Barcode Input](../input/barcode) must be enabled.

 **Note: The DCP will not appear if the scanner is disabled in the active Profile**.